weaveworks/weave-gitops-private/.github/ISSUE_TEMPLATE/cve.md

 This section to be managed by Vulnerability Manager

-- [ ] Weaveworks team receives a notification about a security vulnerability, acknowledges it, and creates a private issue to track its progress.
+- [ ] Reporter notifies Weaveworks team (Receiver) about a potential vulnerability via any of the Security Vulnerability Sources.
+Receiver acknowledges it.
+If likely to be a legitimate request,  Receiver creates a private issue of type CVE in https://github.com/weaveworks/weave-gitops-private to start the formal intake.
+- [ ] Vulnerability Manager triages the request to either accept or rejects it:
-- [ ] The vulnerability is treated as highest priority and directed to the respective product or services team.
+- [ ] In case of accepted, Vulnerability Manager starts the  coordination of the vulnerability based on the created issue.
+The vulnerability is treated as highest priority and directed to the respective Product  Team.
+- [ ] In case of rejected, if needed, a response to Reporter is provided about the rejection and the process terminates.
-- [ ] The product or services team evaluates the vulnerability with help from the Weaveworks security team.
+- [ ] Product Team evaluates the vulnerability with help from Vulnerability Manager.
+The evaluation should include which products and versions are affected.
-- [ ] If the vulnerability does not pose a threat to the product or service, Weaveworks responds back with proper reasoning.
+- [ ] If the vulnerability does not pose a threat to the product or service, Vulnerability Manager responds back to the Reporter with proper reasoning.
-- [ ] If the reported vulnerability is an actual threat, Weaveworks responds back, accepting the issue.
+- [ ] If the reported request is considered a vulnerability, Vulnerability Manager responds back to the Reporter, accepting the issue.
+Vulnerability Manager communicates and coordinates to the rest of internal stakeholders.
+Vulnerability Manager engages with CX to start the discovery of customers being affected.
-- [ ] The product team provides a workaround, if available to the reporter.
+- [ ] Product team provides a workaround, Vulnerability Manager makes it available to the Reporter and notifies CX.
+CX manages with customers the workaround.
-- [ ] The product team works to identify a fix and produce a time estimation (ETA) to create the patch for the product or service.
+- [ ] Product Team works to identify a fix and produce a time estimation (ETA) to create the fix for the product or service.
-- [ ] Weaveworks add a 1-month buffer to the ETA to come up with a proposed public announcement date.
-- [ ] According to Weaveworks responsible disclosure ethics, we inform the public announcement date to the issue reporter first.
-If the reporter agrees to making the vulnerability information public, then the information will be announced after the previously set public announcement date.
+- [ ] Vulnerability Manager adds a 4 weeks buffer to the ETA.
+This date becomes the public announcement date.
-- [ ] Initiate the patch creation process.
+- [ ] Vulnerability Manager e notifies the Reporter of the  public announcement date.
+Vulnerability Manager asks the Reporter if they want to be credited.
+A Public Security Advisory will be issued accordingly.
-- [ ] Create a Security Advisory for the vulnerability, informing its impact and the mitigation steps.
+- [ ] Vulnerability Manager creates a Private Security Advisory for the vulnerability, including the impact, and any available mitigations.
+It would be created using this template.
+An example of a Security Advisory is CVE-1126.
+- [ ] CX would announce with customers the vulnerability sharing the Security Advisory.
-- [ ] The patch/update is provided to the reporter and all affected customers.
+- [ ] Product Team delivers the fix and communicates to Vulnerability Manager.
+Vulnerability Manager provides it to the Reporter and all affected customers via CX.
+CX manages the application of the fix on the customer side.
-- [ ] A public security advisory will be issued after all the patches are issued to the customers and the buffer period is exceeded.
+- [ ] A Public Security Advisory will be issued after all the fixes are issued to the customers and the public announcement date has been reached.